 The ELIXIR Board determines ELIXIR’s overall strategy and policy in scientific, technical and administrative matters, in particular by making decisions that the ELIXIR Director will execute.
 The Board is composed of representatives from each of the ELIXIR Consortium Partners and should preferably include a scientific and an administrative delegate from each Partner.
 Each ELIXIR Member has one vote.

-Whilst the ELIXIR Board is the highest decision-making body, it has appointed a Head of Nodes Committee, comprising the Head of Nodes appointed by each of the ELIXIR Nodes.
-This committee supports the ELIXIR Director in developing and implementing the scientific vision and Programme for ELIXIR.
+Whilst the ELIXIR Board is the highest decision-making body, it is advised by a Heads of Nodes Committee, comprising the Heads of Nodes appointed by each of the ELIXIR Nodes.
+This committee also supports the ELIXIR Director in developing and implementing the scientific vision and Programme for ELIXIR.

 12) How are decisions taken and executed?

 The ELIXIR Board decides on issues that are of overall strategic importance to ELIXIR, such as the Financial Plan, the ELIXIR Budget and the ELIXIR Programme.
 It establishes and monitors rules and procedures, including those for the evaluation and selection of ELIXIR Nodes.
 The ELIXIR Board is advised by an independent Scientific Advisory Board (SAB).